Ray Howard lead vocalist / lead guitarist

 Costa Siarlis bass / backup vocals

-Growing up in a household where there was always a power struggle over who controlled the radio station, I had no choice but to learn to appreciate and enjoy all types of music.
-From Prince and Cher, to ZZ Top and Ozzy, I apply those different feels and styles to my bass playing.
-Always trying to give a new appreciation to my bass lines and to the songs we write.
+Growing up in a household where there was always a power struggle over who controlled the radio station, learning to appreciate and enjoy all types of music was inguraged from a very young age .
+From Prince and Cher, to ZZ Top and Ozzy.
+Applying these different emotions and styles to every new idea in studio, really foritfied a great appreciation for the songs that are being created.